rickgregg/saasmvp-iot/README.md

 12. The **WebSocket – Send Real-Time Data** button sends a **WebSocket** message from the IoT test stub to the Endpoint Server which is displayed in the Endpoint Server terminal and the Endpoint Server client browser like `{"message":"IoT -> Endpoint: 1739141995976"}`

 ## iotpi
 The **iotpi** folder (`./iotpi`) contains the software that transforms the Raspberry Pi Zero 2W into an Internet-of-Things (IoT) device that can communicate with an Endpoint Server.
 The IoT device acts as a Node server which runs a program (`app.js`) that acquires temperature sensor data and controls the IoT device.
 The **iotpi** software implements both 1) dynamic registration of the IoT device with the Endpoint Server; and 2) connectivity maintenance in the case of a power or communications failure with the Endpoint Server.
-You can learn more in the section of this document entitled [Dynamic IoT Registration and Communication Connection Maintenance](#Dynamic-IoT-Registration-and-Communication-Connection-Maintenance).
+You can learn more in the section of this document entitled [Dynamic IoT Registration and Connection Maintenance](#Dynamic-IoT-Registration-and-Connection-Maintenance).

 ### Raspberry Pi Zero 2W
 A [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) was chosen for the IoT device because of it’s low cost and limited capabilities to stress the performance of the reference implementation.
 The Raspberry Pi Zero 2W has built in Wi-Fi networking to support testing behind a firewall.
 Since the goal of this project was to use JavaScript wherever possible, the npm libraries [raspi](https://www.npmjs.com/package/raspi), [raspi-gpio](https://www.npmjs.com/package/raspi-gpio), and [raspi-i2c](https://www.npmjs.com/package/raspi-i2c) provide support for interfacing the Raspberry Pi hardware with the Node server running on port 3000 of the Raspberry Pi.
 If you are using hardware other than Raspberry Pi, you can obtain broader JavaScript hardware support from [Johnny-Five](https://johnny-five.io/).